 For years crispy pan fried potatoes have eluded me.
-I pinned down the perfect oven baked recipe, but every time I tried frying potatoes in a pan I was disappointed and gave up.
+I pinned down the perfect oven baked potato rounds recipe, but every time I tried frying potatoes in a pan I was disappointed and gave up.
 Why was it that every time I ordered pan fried potatoes in a restaurant they were cooked to perfection but mine came out hard?

 Then I learned what you and everyone else probably already knows: you must boil potatoes first to get that perfectly crispy on the outside and soft on the side texture.